 (b) other costs (the charges for which are levied on the basis of the long-term costs of the operational phase of the HS1 project).

-A further distinction is drawn between (i) costs which are "at risk" for the Infrastructure Manager and (ii) costs which are passed through to TOCs "at cost'" albeit subject to review by the ORR to confirm that they have been efficiently incurred.
-The charges for operation, maintenance and renewal costs that are "at risk" are determined at the outset of each control period (CP4 runs from 01 April 2025 to 31 March 2030), and the Infrastructure Manager bears the risk that outturn costs exceed the costs assumed for the purpose of setting that element of the OMRC.
-Charges for costs which are passed through to TOCs "at cost" are charged on an estimated basis with an annual "wash up" to adjust for the difference between estimated costs (used for setting charges initially) and outturn costs.
+A further distinction is drawn between (a) costs which are “at risk” for the Infrastructure Manager and (b) costs which are passed through to TOCs “at cost'” albeit subject to review by the ORR to confirm that they have been efficiently incurred.
+The charges for operation, maintenance and renewal costs that are “at risk” are determined at the outset of each control period (CP4 runs from 01 April 2025 to 31 March 2030), and the Infrastructure Manager bears the risk that outturn costs exceed the costs assumed for the purpose of setting that element of the OMRC.
+Charges for costs which are passed through to TOCs “at cost” are charged on an estimated basis with an annual "wash up" to adjust for the difference between estimated costs (used for setting charges initially) and outturn costs.

 Annex 1 contains further details of the apportionment of the operations, maintenance and renewal costs between TOCs, including with respect to indexation.